Arnis: Strikes

 Many Filipino systems focus on defending against and/or reacting to angles of attack rather than particular strikes.
 The theory behind this is that virtually all types of hand-to-hand attacks (barehanded or with a weapon) hit or reach a combatant via these angles of attack and the reasoning is that it is more efficient to learn to defend against different angles of attack rather than learn to defend against particular styles, particular techniques or particular weapons.
 For instance, the technique for defending against an attack angle that comes overhead from the right is very similar whether the attacker uses bare fists, a knife, a sword or a spear.

 Older styles gave each angle a name, but more recent systems tend to simply number them.
 Many systems have twelve standard angles, though some have as few as 5, and others as many as 72.
 Although the exact angles, the order they are numbered in (numerado), and the way the player executes moves vary from system to system, most are based upon Filipino cosmology.
 These standard angles describe exercises.
 To aid memorization, player often practise a standard series of strikes from these angles, called an abecedario (Spanish for "alphabet").
 These are beginner strikes or the "ABC's" of Arnis.

+While most systems do incorporate a numbering system for the angles of attack, not all use the same numbering system, so always get clarification before training in a new system or style.
+Additionally, while the angles are numbered for ease of discussion, the numbers do not generally define how the attack is thrown.
+That is to say, usually (excluding thrusts) a #1 angle, means an attack that starts on the right side of the practitioner and comes down at about a 45° from right to left.
+But, it does not matter whether this is done with the right or left hand (forehand or backhand) or if the hit continues through the target or returns back along the same line.

 Some angles of attack and some strikes have characteristic names: